 The 19th-century French Galleries house gorgeous French impressionist masterworks by such superstars as

 Vincent van Gogh, Paul Cézanne, Claude Monet, Auguste Renoir, and Edgar Degas.

 The Sculpture Garden

-There are many free docent-led tours every day, and a recorded tour of highlights of the permanent collection is available free of charge on the main floor adjacent to the rotunda.
-For a cheat-sheet tour, pick up the laminated "What to See in One Hour" (it's also available on the website), which pinpoints 12 must-see masterworks.
-The Information Room near the rotunda maintains computerized information on more than 1,700 works of art from the permanent collection.
+There are many free docent-led tours every day, and a recorded tour of highlights of the collection is available free on the main floor adjacent to the rotunda.
+For a quick tour, pick up the laminated "What to See in One Hour," which pinpoints 12 must-see masterworks.
+The Information Room maintains a database of more than 1,700 works of art from the collection.
 Touch-screen monitors provide access to color images, text, animation, and sounds to help you better understand the works.

 The gallery has a full calendar of events, including a summer "Jazz in the Garden" series, held Friday evenings in the sculpture garden.

 Take a break at one of the museum's cafés, or at the sculpture garden's Pavilion Cafe, open year-round.